 you’ve likely asked yourself this question.

-(even if just in your own hea
+(even if just in your own head)

-Here are 5 important things to consider when
+Here are 5 crucial points to consider.

 Unless you’re in this affair for a one night stand, or an easy fling,